JuliaGaussianProcesses/AbstractGPs.jl/docs/src/api.md

 ## Internal AbstractGPs API

-This functionality is not intended to be used directly be users, or those building functionality on top of `AbstractGP` -- they should interact with Primary Public API above, and the Seconary Public API if truly necessary.
+This functionality is not intended to be used directly be users, or those building functionality on top of `AbstractGP` -- they should interact with [Primary Public API](@ref) above, and the [Secondary Public API](@ref) if truly necessary.

 The reason for this is that some `AbstractGP`s will not actually implement any of these methods, but they will ensure that the Primary Public API is implemented for `FiniteGP`s containing them.
 See the next section for more info on this.